-As part of the investment process, the Manager and the Sub-Investment Manager consider a variety of environmental and social characteristics, as detailed below.
+As part of the investment process, the Sub-Investment Manager considers a variety of environmental and social characteristics, as detailed below.
 These environmental and social characteristics are considered using a proprietary Neuberger Berman ESG rating system (the "NB ESG Quotient").
 The NB ESG Quotient is built around the concept of sector specific ESG risk and opportunity, and produces an overall ESG rating for issuers by assessing them against certain ESG metrics.

-The Manager and the Sub-Investment Manager use the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a relatively favourable and/or an improving NB ESG Quotient rating.
-Pursuant to this, the Manager and the Sub-Investment Manager will limit exposure to issuers with a poor NB ESG Quotient rating unless there is a reasonable expectation that the NB ESG Quotient rating will improve over time.
+The Sub-Investment Manager uses the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a relatively favourable and/or an improving NB ESG Quotient.
+Pursuant to this, the Sub-Investment Manager will exclude issuers with a poor NB ESG Quotient rating unless there is reasonable expectation that the NB ESG Quotient rating will improve over time.